What is the meaning of surrogacy? What is surrogacy? The answer will be different for every person

 How do intended parents see surrogacy?

-• A completely exhaustive psychological and medical screening process
+- A totally exhaustive psychological and medical screening process

-• A complicated process of finding the right surrogate mother
+- A challenging process of finding the right surrogate mother

 Surrogacy creates an intimate bond between the surrogate and intended parents.
 After all, the surrogate helps them to have their family while the intended parents forge a lasting, honest bond with the surrogate.